RyheemAngus/RyheemAngus/README.md

 <h1>Hi, I'm Ryheem — an <a href="https://www.linkedin.com/in/ryheem-a-5aa67928a">IT Professional</a> with a Strong Foundation in Tech Sales & Digital Marketing</h1>

 <p>
-With over 5 years of experience in the technology industry — spanning digital marketing, business development, and tech sales — I’ve had the opportunity to work at the intersection of technical solutions and commercial strategy.
-I’m now transitioning into a more technical, hands-on role in IT and cloud infrastructure.
+With over 5 years of experience in the technology industry.
+In the fields of digital marketing, business development, and tech sales; I have had the opportunity to work in multiple industries that require technical solutions.
+I am now transitioning into a more technical, hands-on role in IT.
 </p>

 <p>
 I created this GitHub profile to showcase my growing skill set and document my learning journey.
-Each project below reflects my commitment to mastering the fundamentals of system administration, cloud computing, and real-world IT workflows.
+Each project below reflects my commitment to mastering the fundamentals of system administration and real-world IT workflows.
 </p>

 ---